 He has initiated the Urban Sustainability and Climate Change Resilience thematic area (former: Infrastructure and Green City thematic area) in 2013 by developing the IHS Green City Concept and two tools: one to measure green city performance and the other to develop a Green City action planning to help city become greener.
 The thematic area has become very successful with high student counts, publications and international projects.

 Ogenis has completed more than 50 assignments in more than 25 developing and transitional countries working for different bilateral and multilateral agencies as well as governments and non-governmental organizations,

 His skills, acquired in more than 20 years of experience, involved capacity building, research and advisory projects focused on environmental planning and quality, infrastructure management, sustainable development, climate change, disaster risks, sustainable energy, water & sanitation and green city.

 His research interest covers infrastructure asset management, environmental health, sustainable development, sustainable energy and green city.
 Currently, he is working on research involving infrastructure and green city performance, as well as green city relations with sustainability, liveability, healthy cities and competitiveness.

-From 1990 to 1999 he was Associated Research and Professor at The National School of Public Health, Oswaldo Cruz Foundation, Rio de Janeiro, Brazil and in the eighties, he has worked as Environmental expert and sanitary engineer with national environmental and with Ceara environmental provincial agency in Brazil, and as Researcher with the Sena-Normandy water agency in France.
+From 1990 to 1999 he was Associated Researcher and Professor at The National School of Public Health, Oswaldo Cruz Foundation, Rio de Janeiro, Brazil and in the eighties, he worked as an Environmental expert and sanitary engineer with the national environmental agency and with Ceara environmental provincial agency in Brazil, and as Researcher with the Sena-Normandy water agency in France.